 The Mechanical Engineering with Biomedical Engineering Concentration curriculum integrates biomedical engineering experiences into all levels of the program.
 Students are introduced to current trends in the field through coursework by the selection of appropriate technical electives.

 As a part of the senior design projects, students in this concentration have the opportunity to design and develop medical devices for the medical and healthcare industry in the area.
-Additionally, students interested in pursuing graduate school in biomedical engineering have ample research opportunities at Bradley University through current collaboration with three hospitals, University of Illinois College of Medicine at Peoria, PeoriaNext and the USDA National Utilization of Agricultural Research Lab.
+Additionally, students interested in pursuing graduate school in biomedical engineering have ample research opportunities at Bradley University through current collaboration with three hospitals, University of Illinois College of Medicine at Peoria, PeoriaNext and the USDA National Center for Agricultural Utilization Research.

 Dr. Kalyani Nair is the Coordinator for the Biomedical Engineering Concentration in Mechanical Engineering.
 All inquiries related to this concentration should be directed to Dr. Nair at: